couchbase/cbft/DESIGN.md

 ## Swap Rebalance Of cbft Nodes

-The blance library used by cbgt to calcualte balanced partition maps was designed to handle swap rebalance as just an edge case that's handled "for free".
+The blance library used by cbgt to calculate balanced partition maps was designed to handle swap rebalance as just an edge case that's handled "for free".